weijiazzz/data-science/README.md

 ## Projects

+- [Collaborative Filtering using a Trust Social Network with Deep Learning for Initialization](https://github.com/weijiazzz/data-science/blob/project/cf/collaborative_filtering/cf_with_trust.pdf): Developed a Recommender System algorithm that utilizes a trust social network.
+Community detection was leveraged on the social network to detect groups with the same interest.
+Deep learning was used to search for a better initialization in the non-convex optimization problem.
+Eperimental results on the [Epinion](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.htm) dataset were demonstarated.

+---

 - [Predicting Stock Price for Apple Company](https://github.com/weijiazzz/data-science/blob/master/stock_price/stock_price_prediction.ipynb): Employed a long-short term memory (LSTM) network to predict future stock prices for Apple company using its historical data

 <img src="stock_price/prediction_vs_real.png" width="600">